THE PRIME COMMANDMENT

 First, it would examine weaknesses in current systems, but that implies that it knows what the countervailing strengths ought to be.
 We could start with strong families.

 There is no structure, program or law in the world, let alone in the United States, that is more effective in creation of “good” children and adults, than functional FAMILIES.
-At risk of offending a few, those are families with a married mother and father, and who are able to provide for themselves and their children.
+At risk of offending a few, those are families with a married mother and father, who are able to provide for themselves and their children.
 Every threat to successful child-rearing is dramatically lessened in a married-couple environment.
 Sadly, our own governments, federal, state and county / municipal, are geared up and funded to encourage single-parent family units – the opposite of what actually works the best.
 We know this to be true in every single jurisdiction, yet we keep growing the socialist, administrative welfare state.

 Should our “governors” choose to become partners in our success, the welfare state would be the first place to reform almost everything that comprises it.